flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

-In particular, _globally addressable communication brokers_ (like the filesystem, or Kafka queues, or databases) are essential to enabling composable systems. _Global_ means that every resource has access to it. _Addressable_ means that it's possible for any participant to specify entities. _Communication broker_ means that the system's purpose is convey data from one resource to another, and it has well-defined semantics: a queue has FIFO semantics, the file system has update-in-place semantics, etc.
+In particular, _globally addressable communication brokers_ (like the filesystem, or Kafka queues, or databases) are essential to enabling composable systems. _Global_ means that every resource can have access to it. _Addressable_ means that it's possible for any participant to specify entities. _Communication broker_ means that the system's purpose is to convey data from one resource to another, and it has well-defined semantics: a queue has FIFO semantics, the file system has update-in-place semantics, etc.